 When profit is the motivation behind our actions, things are likely to go awry.
 We have seen the perfect example of this recently in the European Parliament.
 In their process of trying to define what is and is not considered a green alternative, the European Parliament decided that natural gas and nuclear energy are now considered green.
 We hope this is not the beginning of a global trend of greenwashing.
 Just like the vegan label is now used to whitewash the exploitation of animals, sustainable alternatives are not immune to these pressures.

 The European Union concluded that the egregious exploitation of animals in the form of palm oil does not deserve to be labelled green or sustainable.
 We have long banned palm oil from our vegan certification and agree with the EU Parliament on this issue, but many of our European colleagues still certify as vegan the exploitation of animals in the form of palm oil.
 We hope this time they will be inspired by their parliament and join us in banning palm oil from vegan certification.
 This will have the beneficial side effect of underscoring the fact that veganism is not against the molecular structure of things but the animal exploitation behind it.
-What is unethical about animal exploitation is not where it occurs in the manufacturing process, supply chain, or that it affects something that looks like a cow, but that it happens at all.
+What is unethical about animal exploitation is not where it occurs in the manufacturing process or supply chain, or that it affects something that looks like a cow, but that it happens at all.